The Parametrised Complexity of Counting Small Sub-Hypergraphs: The hypergraph homomorphism basis

 In graphs, homomorphisms counts, embedding counts, and strong embedding counts can be represented as linear combinations of each other.
-In order to derive analogous results for hypergraphs, we first define the quotient of a hypergraph.
+We need to derive analogous results for hypergraphs.
+We first define the quotient of a hypergraph.